-Both the major (eight units) and minor (four units) involve core and elective units in Philosophy.
+The major involves core and elective units in Philosophy.
 As Philosophy is a diverse discipline, the core units will provide a necessary grounding in essential sub-fields, while the elective units will allow you to follow your particular interest.

 Interested in studying with us?
 Explore our course and research opportunities below.

 Each course and unit is linked to its own page with more detailed information and entry requirements on the Courses & Units website.